 The decisions around Ethereum hard forks are often highly technical and are largely guided by a small group of developers.
 But Ether holders are invited to vote on community decisions and participate directly in the maintenance of the network through staking.

-You can trade Ethereum with SoFi Invest®, which also offers access to a number of other cryptocurrencies including Bitcoin, Litecoin, Dogecoin, Cardano, and more.
+You can trade Ethereum with SoFi Invest®, which also offers access to a number of other cryptocurrencies including Bitcoin, Litecoin, Bitcoin Cash, Ethereum Classic, and more.

 Photo credit: iStock/matdesign24